MoralisWeb3/docs/docs/01-web3-data-api/aptos/coin-api/01-Get Coin Metadata/how-to-get-coin-metadata-by-creator-addresses.md

 In order to get coin metadata by creator addresses, Moralis provides you a [getCoinsByCreators](/web3-data-api/aptos/reference/get-coins-by-creators) endpoint to do so.

-Here you'll need one parameter: `address`.
+Here you'll need two parameters: `limit` and `creatorAddresses`.

-Once you have obtained the `address`, you can copy the following code:
+Once you have obtained both the `limit` and `creatorAddresses`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';